 How Do I Get My Pesticide License?

-- PRIVATE APPLICATORS – those who only apply pesticides only on their property.
+PRIVATE APPLICATORS – those who apply pesticides only on their property.

-Getting your Commercial Applicators license is not only more rigorous, but there are several different subcategories (view a full list).
+Commercial Applicator license is a more rigorous exam and has several different subcategories (view a full list).
 No matter which commercial subcategory you would like to be certified in, you will first need to pass a 100 question core exam.
-It is highly recommended to study the NC Pesticide Applicator Core Manual before taking the exam.
-The Core Manual mail order form can be found Google Drive or purchased online.